 Taxes play a necessary and important role in our society and Apple believes every corporation has a responsibility to pay all the taxes they owe.
-As the largest taxpayer in the world we comply with the law wherever we operate and pay taxes on everything we earn around the world.
+As one of the largest taxpayers in the world we comply with the law wherever we operate and pay taxes on everything we earn around the world.

 Substantial changes to tax laws have taken place over the past few years, including OECD BEPS, EU tax directives, and US tax reform.
-These changes impact the taxation of US multinationals operating in Europe in two key ways.
-First, the US has ended its long-standing policy of international tax deferral.
-As a result, Apple determined it would pay \$37 billion on all of its accumulated international earnings, in addition to local foreign taxes.
-Including that, over the last decade leading up to US tax reform Apple will have paid \$110 billion of corporate income tax on its total US domestic and international earnings.
-This results in a corporate tax rate of 26%.
-Second, all of Apple's earnings from sales outside the US are now subject to a new minimum rate of tax.
+These changes impact the taxation of US companies operating globally.
+Specifically, all of Apple's earnings, including those from sales made to customers outside of the US are subject to US minimum taxes.
+Over the last decade Apple paid over \$120 billion of corporate income tax on its total US domestic and international earnings.

 Under the current international tax system and OECD transfer pricing principles, profits are taxed based on where the value generating those profits is created.
 For Apple, the activities that generate the vast majority of the value in our products occur in the US.
-We employ over 90,000 people there, and perform the vast majority of our research and development in the US, which is why the majority of Apple's corporate taxes are paid to the US.
+We employ over 100,000 people there, and perform the vast majority of our research and development in the US, which is why the majority of Apple's corporate taxes are paid to the US.